Harsha1122004/PhD-Student-Portal/README.md

 🛠 Technologies Used
 This portal is developed using the following stack:

-Frontend: React, TypeScript, Vite, Tailwind CSS, shadcn-ui
+Frontend: HTML, CSS , JAVASCRIPT

 Backend: Node.js, Express.js